xvxx/phetch/doc/phetch.1.md

 # OPTIONS

 *-l*, *--local*
-	Connect to the local gopher server at URL _127.0.0.1:7070_.
+	Connect to the local Gopher server at URL _127.0.0.1:7070_.

 *-p* _URL_, *--print* _URL_
-	Print a rendered gopher server response of _URL_ and exit.
+	Print a rendered Gopher server response of _URL_ and exit.

 *-r* _URL_, *--raw* _URL_
-	Print the raw gopher server response of _URL_ and exit.
+	Print the raw Gopher server response of _URL_ and exit.

 *-t*, *--tls*
 	Attempt to fetch all pages over TLS.